A structure theorem for stochastic processes indexed by the discrete hypercube: Introduction

-1.3. \textbf{Correlations over arbitrary sets.} Beyond its combinatorial consequences, Theorem \ref{thm:dich_lines} is also the starting point of the analysis of correlations of stochastic processes over arbitrary nonempty subsets of discrete hypercubes.
-This analysis leads to a complete answer to Problem \ref{prob1}, and it is presented in the second part of this paper\footnote{The two parts are largely independent of each other and can be read separately.} consisting of Sections 5--8.
+Beyond its combinatorial consequences, Theorem \ref{thm:dich_lines} is also the starting point of the analysis of correlations of stochastic processes over arbitrary nonempty subsets of discrete hypercubes.
+This analysis leads to an answer to Problem \ref{prob1}, and it is presented in the second part of this paper\footnote{The two parts are largely independent of each other and can be read separately.} consisting of Sections \ref{s5}--\ref{s8}.
 It can be seen as a natural---though not quite straightforward---generalization of the study of correlations over combinatorial lines.
 Specifically, there are two notable differences.

 Firstly, the argument relies on the notion of the \textit{type}, a Ramsey-theoretic invariant which was introduced in \cite{DKT2} and encodes the ``geometry" of a nonempty subset of a discrete hypercube.
-The definition of this invariant is recalled in Section~5, and it is crucially used in order to extend the notion of stationarity in this more general context (Definition \ref{stationarity6} in the main text).
+The definition of this invariant is recalled in Section~\ref{s5}, and it is crucially used in order to extend the notion of stationarity in this more general context (Definition \ref{stationarity6} in the main text).

-Secondly, the ``structured" process which appears in part (ii.a) of Theorem \ref{thm:dich_lines} depends upon the type of the set $G$ one is looking at part (i).
-This dependence is controlled by another invariant---the \textit{separation index}---which is introduced in Section 6.
-In particular, for correlations over sets which have the smallest possible separation index we have the exact analogue of Theorem \ref{thm:dich_lines} (Theorem \ref{t7.2} in the main text); however, the analogy breaks down at this point and the ``structured" process which appears in part (ii.a) becomes more involved as the separation index increases (see Theorem \ref{t8.5} in the main text).
+Secondly, the ``structured" process which appears in part (ii.a) of Theorem \ref{thm:dich_lines} depends upon the type of the set $G$ one is looking at in part (i).
+This dependence is controlled by another invariant---the \textit{separation index}---which is introduced in Section \ref{s6}.
+In particular, for correlations over sets which have the smallest possible separation index we have the exact analogue of Theorem \ref{thm:dich_lines} (Theorem \ref{t7.2} in the main text); however, the analogy breaks down at this point and the ``structured" process which appears in part (ii.a) becomes more involved as the separation index increases (see Theorem \ref{t8.5}).